 In short, DKIM is like a digital signature that email providers check to ensure you are who you claim to be.
 When your sender authenticity is validated, the email provider is more likely to send your emails to the inbox.

 You don’t necessarily have to understand all the details of DKIM to implement it.
-If you’re an Infusionsoft user, follow these directions to authenticate your domain within the app.
+If you’re a Keap user, follow these directions to authenticate your domain within the app.

 5. Set up your SPF record

 Here’s the third and final acronym you need to know to keep your emails out of the spam folder: SPF, or Sender Policy Framework.